jaketracey/blog/content/blog/virtual-reality-accessibility/index.md

 I believe the web is for everybody, and similarly I believe that virtual reality is for everyone too.
 No technology since the web has had the ability to completely change people's lives and remove the limitations of our human bodies in the same way that VR does.

 It took a very long time for the web to become properly accessible.
-With the lessons that we've learned from web accessiblity, it will take far less for VR.
+With the lessons that we've learned from web accessibility, it will take far less for VR.

 Still, this doesn't mean that there is no room for improvement and by creating VR applications that fundamentally improve the lives for those with disabilities, we can not only showcase the transformative nature of VR for media consumption, but more importantly, in ways that bring us closer together as humans.